 Table 3 presents the results.
 The dynamic relationship between investment and growth at annual frequencies reveals that investment has a high degree of inertia and is significantly predicted by past growth.
 The latter result can be explained by considering that past growth creates incentives to new investment by making future growth more likely.
 In turn, growth also has some inertia but, surprisingly, is not significantly predicted by past investment.
 In fact, judging only by the sign of the coefficient, lagged investment appears to have a negative link with growth.
 This result may appear to contradict the cross-country evidence, which finds a positive effect of investment on growth.
 However, the two results are not necessarily contradictory given that the dynamic relationship estimated here considers effects over relatively short-horizons (a few years) while the cross-country analysis focuses on long periods.
 Attanasio et al. (2000) and Blomstrom, Lipsey, and Zejan (1996) find a negative (short-run) link between past investment and current growth.
-They explain it by either considering that investment is limited by saving, which anticipates growth negatively, or taking into account that growth behaves cyclically, with high growth and investment preceding low growth.
+They explain it by either considering that investment is limited by saving, which anticipates growth and investment preceding low growth.